awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-anomalydetector-metricdataquery.md

 ## Properties<a name="aws-properties-cloudwatch-anomalydetector-metricdataquery-properties"></a>

 `AccountId`  <a name="cfn-cloudwatch-anomalydetector-metricdataquery-accountid"></a>
-The ID of the account where the metrics are located, if this is a cross\-account alarm\.
+The ID of the account where the metrics are located\.
-Use this field only for `PutMetricAlarm` operations\.
-It is not used in `GetMetricData` operations\.
+If you are performing a `GetMetricData` operation in a monitoring account, use this to specify which account to retrieve this metric from\.
+If you are performing a `PutMetricAlarm` operation, use this to specify which account contains the metric that the alarm is watching\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`